professorlust/super-pad-bot/README.md

 ## Upcoming Features / Bugfixes

-- Verify `youtubeNotify` response for `created` event, so bot doesn't post for `update` events.
-  - Can either try to clean this from atom feed, or on first post add it to the database, and check db before posting 'new' video.
+~~- Verify `youtubeNotify` response for `created` event, so bot doesn't post for `update` events.~~ ~~- Can either try to clean this from atom feed, or on first post add it to the database, and check db before posting 'new' video.~~
-  - First method is preferred.
+  ~~- First method is preferred.~~
-- `!add` takes note of timecodes in the URL, and saves that info into the database as well.
+  - This is using a notification database.
+Still slow occasionally ~~- `!add` takes note of timecodes in the URL, and saves that info into the database as well.~~ added 2/12/2018
 - `!add` checking db for existing videos.
 - Tagging videos
 - `!search` actually doing something.
 Perhaps searching by name to return an ID, which can be used for tagging.